10 Tips for Managing Sensitive Teeth

 2. Use a Soft-Bristled Toothbrush

 When you shop for toothbrushes, pay attention to their bristle strength and stiffness.
 Strong and medium-bristled brushes may help toothpaste lather better, but soft bristles are better for your oral health — especially if you have sensitive teeth.
 Soft-bristled toothbrushes are less abrasive on delicate tooth enamel, protecting your nerves and dentin layer.
-It is also easier to avoid over-scrubbing and causing small tears or holes near your gums and teeth.
+It is also easier to avoid over-scrubbing and causing small tears or holes near your gums and teeth with these brushes.
+Most companies will advertise that their toothbrushes are designed for sensitive teeth on the packaging.

 3. Make a Saltwater Mouthwash

 Rinsing with saltwater alleviates oral pain caused by mouth sores, tooth damage and sensitivity.
-It can also freshen breath, reduce inflammation and act as an antiseptic for a clean, healthy mouth.
-It does this by temporarily raising your mouth’s natural pH level and increasing alkalinity, thus producing an environment that prohibits bacterial growth.
+This type of mouthwash can also freshen breath, reduce inflammation and act as an antiseptic for a clean, healthy mouth.
+Saltwater does this by temporarily raising your mouth’s natural pH level and increasing alkalinity, thus producing an environment that prohibits bacterial growth.

 For best results, gargle with a warm saltwater solution at least twice a day — once in the morning and once at night.
 To make a saltwater mouthwash, combine 8 ounces of warm water with 1 teaspoon of table salt.
-Gargle and swish around your mouth for 30 seconds, then expel and repeat until finished.
+Gargle and swish around your mouth for 30 seconds, then expel and repeat until the mixture is gone.

 4. Rinse With Hydrogen Peroxide